metreeca/metreeca-core/src/docs/references/faceted-search.md

 ---
-title:      REST Faceted API Search Reference
+title:      REST Faceted Search Reference
-excerpt:    REST faceted API search support and query serializations
+excerpt:    REST faceted search queries and serialization
 ---

-REST APIs publishing model-driven [LDP Containers](https://www.w3.org/TR/ldp/#ldpc) support engine-managed faceted search capabilities, driven by structural and typing constraints specified in the underlying linked data model.
+REST/JSON-LD APIs published with the Metreeca/Link framework support engine-managed faceted search capabilities, driven by structural and typing constraints specified in the underlying linked data model.

-Faceted searches return an RDF description of the query-specific result set.
-Standard content negotiation is supported for the RDF payload through the `Accept` HTTP request header.
-In the following sections, RDF structures for query responses are outlined using the [idiomatic JSON](jsonld-format.md) format (`application/json`  MIME type).

 # Queries

-Linked data [queries](../javadocs/com/metreeca/json/Query.html) define what kind of results is expected from faceted searches on [readable](../tutorials/consuming-jsonld-apis.md#read-operations) linked data REST APIs.
+[Queries](../javadocs/com/metreeca/json/Query.html) define what kind of results is expected from faceted searches on [readable](../tutorials/consuming-jsonld-apis.md#read-operations) linked data REST/JSON-LD APIs.

-JSON query serialization extends the [idiomatic JSON](jsonld-format.md) format with  query-specific objects for serializing facet [filters](#facet-filters) and property [paths](#property-paths).
-Standard JSON serialization applies to all RDF terms appearing in filters, including [shorthands](jsonld-format.md#literals) for numeric values and literals with provable datatypes.
+JSON query serialization extends the idiomatic [JSON-LD](jsonld-format.md) format with query-specific objects for serializing facet [filters](#facet-filters) and property [paths](#property-paths).
+Standard JSON serialization applies to all values appearing in filters, including [shorthands](jsonld-format.md#literals) for numeric values and literals with provable datatypes.

 !!! warning
 	Work in progress… specs to be improved and detailed.